The Keynes Building, nestled in the older parts of the College

 New Garden Hostel

 On the other hand, some rooms are very modern – such as those in New Garden Hostel, built in 2001.

 Most of the more recently built rooms have their own bathroom/shower room.
 All rooms have toilet and bathroom facilities in fairly close proximity as well as some shared kitchens.

 When you start as a first year, you are allocated accommodation by the College Accommodation Officer.
 You will be given a choice over two things: your preferred building and the length of lease.
 You can also specify if you wish to be guaranteed a room in at the lower end of the rent scale.
 The Accommodation Officer will also take into account any students with special accommodation needs (such as disabled access).
-First year students are currently allocated to the Keynes building (on-site, en-suite rooms) and Spalding Hostel (see the college map).
+First year students are currently allocated to the Keynes building (on-site, en-suite rooms) and Spalding Hostel (see the map).
 This changes from time to time according to circumstances.
 You will be living with other students studying a range of subjects.

 As first years come to the end of the year they are put in a list according to a random ballot.
 This is the order in which they choose their rooms for the following year.
 The list is then reversed for the next year, so if you get a low ballot position for choosing your second-year room, you will have a very high position for your third year.
 Third years always choose before second years, and groups of friends can enter the ballot together so that they choose rooms at the same time (helping you to find rooms near one another).